 This first report from Impetus' Youth Jobs Gap series shows that there is an employment gap between disadvantaged young people and their better-off peers.
 This report draws on newly available government data to explore the employment outcomes of young people in England.

-The technical details in this document are important to fully understand how we've used a new data set (LEO) for the Youth Jobs Gap series.
+The Youth Jobs Gap research series uses new Longitudinal Education Outcomes (LEO) data to present new insights into disadvantaged young people’s transition from compulsory education into employment.
+The technical details in this document are important to fully understand how we've used LEO for the Youth Jobs Gap series.

 This impact report tells the story of our 11-year partnership with IntoUniversity, totalling nearly £4 million worth of investment team hours, pro bono projects and funding.
 With our help, IntoUniversity are helping more and more disadvantaged young people – who are half as likely to get a university place than their peers – beat the odds.